AzJRC/OpenSource-SecOps/cti/CTI_DEMO.md

 This interviewing process is very fruitful because stakeholder can provide experience-based information that minimizes the possibility of missing details or plugging gaps in the investigation.

 Yet, it is important to understand how these frameworks are used in real world CTI engagements.

-For instance, Red Hat's approch for PIR development is both internal and external focused, requiring constant interaction with stakeholders to identify what they call the ELEMENTS, FUNCTIONS, and ASSETS of the organization (internal) and potential ADVERSARY OPERATIONS (external).
+For instance, Red Hat's approch for PIR development is both internal and external focused, requiring constant interaction with stakeholders and documentation to identify what they call the ELEMENTS, FUNCTIONS, and ASSETS of the organization (internal-focus), as well as potential ADVERSARY OPERATIONS (external-focus).
 As a result, the PIRs generated with this framework are organization-specific useful for strategic and operational stakeholders.

 In contrast, Intel 471's approach to Intelligence Requirements uses an external; threat-centric approach, specifically tailored to Cyber Underground (CU) intelligence (i.e., ilicit forums, marketplaces, etc).
 Moreoever, this approach follows an strictly standardized process, that differentiates greatly with Red Hat's more flexible process.

+> [!NOTE]
+> Personally, I feel that Red Hat's approach to PIR development is kind of floppy; overly flexible that leds to uncertainty.
+It can be challenging to implement especially in the first attempts.

-Regardless these differences, we can make use of both approaches and suggestions to deliver better CTI results.
-Red Hat's approach is useful to define our first version of IRs and PIRs, while Intel 471's approach can be useful to further refine those PIRs into threat-centric PIRs and SIRs.
+Regardless of these differences, we can make use of both methodologies to deliver better CTI results.
+Red Hat's approach is useful to define our first version of Intelligence Requirements, while Intel 471's approach can be useful to refine them into threat-centric PIRs and SIRs.

 ![Cyber Intelligence Tradecraft Report - CMU - Intelligence Requirements Inverted Pyramid](/media/cti_lifecycle-cti_demo-01-intelligence_requirements.png)